gtxaspec/librespeed-ha-addon/README.md

 ## About

-This add-on runs a LibreSpeed server on your Home Assistant instance, allowing you to test your network speed from any device on your local network.
+This add-on runs a LibreSpeed server on your Home Assistant instance, allowing you to test your network speed from any device on your local network or remotely through Home Assistant's ingress feature.
 It's based on the [speedtest-rust](https://github.com/librespeed/speedtest-rust) project, providing a lightweight, fast, and accurate speed testing solution.
+All settings are fully configurable through the Home Assistant UI - no manual file editing required.

 ## Features